Gummar/CSharpListRemoveBenchmark/README.md

-Benchmark of different ways to remove items from a C# List.
+Benchmark of different ways to remove items from a C# List using BenchmarkDotNet.

 Instructions: